 “That’s just not adequate to one’s experience of a novel in which earthly pleasures (the more earthly the better, it seems) are so unequivocally celebrated…[Kesey’s] vision of triumph has very much to do with being alive–his communion is with the juices of life.”

 The communion with the juices of life!
 She wrote that to a 17-year-old.
 I’m not sure I got the full impact then, but I sure learned a great deal from her feedback both on the page and in class.
 And I did begin to write better, more argumentative, more logical papers.
 It wasn’t the simplest way to learn how to do a close read; but then, a close read of classic literature should reveal complex insights.
 I had to fight my way through my own assumptions and bad logic.
-I had to learn to read again, and at first I felt that analysis would destroy my joy of reading; but that’s only true if you are unlucky enough to have a professor who insists that the students’ interpretations align with the teacher’s opinions.
+I had to learn to read again, and at first I felt that analysis would destroy the joy I took in reading; but that’s only true if you are unlucky enough to have a professor who insists that the students’ interpretations align with the teacher’s opinions.

 Dr. Coleman has strong opinions about literature–and education, and political engagement, and many many other subjects.
 Yet I never felt she was pushing her interpretations onto us students; it seemed to me she was pushing me to do better work, to think more clearly, to read with more enthusiasm, with an alert mind.
 My engagement with literature, art, and much more owes a lot to her…I had always loved to read but had been in many ways a lazy reader.